ZePrA | Flows EN

 • Unsupported file formats: PNG, PDF and EPS

-• On macOS systems with M1/M2 Apple Silicon processors make sure that you start Photoshop via Rosetta.
-The Push-2-ZePrA extension does not run natively on M1/M2 chips.
+• On macOS systems with Apple Silicon M-series chips (M1 and higher) make sure that you start Photoshop via Rosetta.
+The Push-2-ZePrA extension does not run natively on Apple Silicon M-series chips.

 System Requirements for Push-2-ZePrA version 1 and 2